“Selling a firearm privately should be illegal!”

 Determining Price

-Determining price is something that should be done before you even begin to think about buying or selling.
+Determining the price is something that should be done before you even begin to think about buying or selling.

-You need to know an accurate price to sell your gun at, and a fair price to buy at.
-The best way to find value is by far the internet.
+You need to know an accurate price to sell your gun at and a fair price to buy at.
+The best way to find value is, by far, the internet.

 There are books like the Gun Digest and Blue Book of Gun Values which can be great but are not always accurate.
-A book gives a fixed price but the market is always changing.
+A book gives a fixed price, but the market is always changing.

 Prices may drop when a new model or generation is announced.
 Additionally, prices may increase depending on political pressures or availability.